GI and Liver Diseases Medical and Surgical Research

 I was appointed as the first National Institute of Health Research (NIHR) Academic Clinical Fellow (ACF) in Gastroenterology in the University of Nottingham where I also joined the clinical training scheme in Gastroenterology and General Medicine in November 2006.
 My subsequent Wellcome Trust Clinical Fellowship allowed me to complete a PhD in the molecular immunology of Clostridioides difficile infection in March 2013.
 I held the position of NIHR Academic Clinical Lecturer/Assistant Professor from 2013-2017 which was further supported by an Academy of Medical Sciences Starter Grant for Clinical Lecturers and a subsequent Hermes Fellowship.

 Following the award of an Anne McLaren Fellowship (AMF) in April 2017, I was appointed as an Associate Professor and Honorary Consultant in Gastroenterology in July 2017.
 I received a permanent tenured academic contract with the University of Nottingham from May 2021.
 My main research interests are in understanding the pathophysiology of infection and inflammation of the gut-brain-axis, and in deciphering mechanisms of action of faecal microbiota transplantation (FMT).
 Here, we utilise a combination of human in vitro gut and brain models (stem-cell derived intestinal organoid culture models, brain and colon-on-chip, neuronal and intestinal epithelial cell lines), zebrafish and murine models.
 I have expertise in the preclinical development of novel antimicrobials, refined microbial-based therapeutics, and microRNA-based drugs for the treatment of gut dysbiosis-related disorders, including IBD, CDI, cystic fibrosis, and neurodegenerative diseases.
 I lead and co-ordinate multiomics-based studies with several UK, Indian-and North American labs and I am currently developing One Health- and wastewater-based epidemiological approaches to better understand population health and transmission of infectious diseases in East Africa and India, where my team use a combination of genomic, metagenomic, metabolic and pharmacological readouts to track infectious diseases.
-Our research is currently funded by the MRC, Cystic Fibrosis Trust, and the Bill and Melinda Gates Foundation.
+Our research is currently funded by the MRC, Cystic Fibrosis Trust, BBSRC, and the Bill and Melinda Gates Foundation.

 I have a keen interest in medical education where I have a British Medical Association book award and I have co-authored 4 Oxford University Press Handbook titles.
 I am a past Consultant Advisor for Takeda and Chain Biotechnology in areas related to C. difficile and microbiome therapeutics.
+I am also a member of the British Society of Gastroenterology Gut Microbiota for Health Expert panel.

 Main collaborators in faecal microbiota transplantation and metagenome research